 If more applications are received than there are seats, a lottery will be held for any grades where applications exceed space.
 Public lottery dates vary from school to school.

 All charter schools are public, tuition-free, and non-religious institutions.
 Enrollment in a charter school shall be open to any and all residents of the state of California.

 No. Any student living in California can attend, however, students in the authorizing district may have priority.

 No. A strong parent organization and fund-raising is vital to the success of any school, but there is no required fee for school attendance.

 Currently, Academia Moderna is a Kindergarten through 5th grade elementary school and Prepa Tec, L.A. is a middle school serving 6th through 8th grades.
-Prepa Tec High School currently serves 9th Grade and will add additional grades each year.
+Prepa Tec High School currently serves 9th to 12th grades.